Ted Hankey: BDO career

 In the 2000 BDO World Darts Championship, after beating Bob Taylor, Steve Douglas, Kevin Painter and Chris Mason, Hankey whitewashed Ronnie Baxter 6–0 in the final, winning the match with a spectacular 170 checkout – the highest three-dart finish achievable.
 The final lasted only 46 minutes, the shortest in the tournament's history.
 In the semi-final v Chris Mason, he scored a championship record 22 x 180s in a match.
 (The next highest are 15 and 14, which he also holds, in matches v Tony O'Shea in the final and Martin Adams in the semi-finals respectively, both in 2009.)
 He also scored a record 48 x 180s during the 2000 tournament.

 Hankey reached the final again in 2001, but lost to John Walton 6–2.
 After this Hankey went through a fairly barren spell at the Lakeside and did not reach another major final or World Championship semi-final until his victory in the 2009 BDO World Championships.

 In 2002, he was knocked out in the second round by Wayne Jones and suffered a first round exit in 2003 to 'Silverback' Tony O'Shea.
 Ranked number two for the 2004 tournament, he was defeated in the quarter-finals, again losing to O'Shea 5–1.
-This was a huge disappointment for a man who had won four Open events that year.
-Hankey again reached the quarter finals in 2005, this time falling to England captain Martin Adams 5–3, despite at one stage in the contest having led by 3–1 in sets.
+Hankey again reached the quarter-finals in 2005, this time falling to England captain Martin Adams 5–3, despite at one stage in the contest having led by 3–1 in sets.
 In the 2006 tournament, Hankey had an uncharacteristic "bad day at the office", crashing out at the first hurdle to Dutchman Albertino Essers.

 Seeded eighth for the 2007 BDO World Darts Championship, he defeated Mario Robbe of the Netherlands by 3–0 in the opening round.
-He then hit another 170 checkout in his tight 4–3 victory over qualifier Davy Richardson, before losing to Adams, again by 5–3, although he had several darts to remain in the match.
+He then hit another 170 checkout in his tight 4–3 victory over qualifier Davy Richardson, before losing to Adams, again by 5–3.
 Despite this setback, Hankey remained positive and upbeat about his darts future after the game.
 He achieved the 9-Darter in the Scottish open 2011.